chrisevans3d/uExport/README.md

   * export skeleton
   * rendermeshes
   * LODs
+  * blendshapes
 * UI to create and edit export markup
 * Fire arbitrary python scripts assoc with any export (useful for LODs)
+* Simple sanity checking
+ * No skeleton set
+ * Meshes not skinned

 Under the Hood
 ---------------